Wholefood Soulfood Kitchen

 Instructions

-• We highly recommend using gloves when deseeding and cutting the habaneros!
+• I highly recommend using gloves when deseeding and cutting the habaneros!

 • Add all of the ingredients to a large bowl & stir until well combined.